-Democratic White House candidates unite on impeachment in most polite debate yet
+Democratic 2020 candidates unite on impeachment but differ on policy in polite debate

 The candidates said Trump’s actions had forced lawmakers to hold him accountable.

-“We have to establish the principle that no one is above the law, we have a constitutional responsibility and we need to meet it,” said Warren, an early supporter of Trump’s impeachment.
+“We have to establish the principle that no one is above the law, we have a constitutional responsibility and we need to meet it,” Warren said.
+An early supporter of Trump’s impeachment, she said she would try to persuade Senate Republicans that the president should be removed.

+Warren, who is campaigning on the platform of getting money out of politics, also said that no donor would be appointed ambassador under her presidency.

+“We are not going to give away ambassador posts to the highest bidder,” she said.

 Asked if he would support a criminal investigation into Trump after he leaves the White House, Biden said he would leave it to the Department of Justice to decide whether Trump should be prosecuted for his actions.